Self

 4. You won't stop rehashing the story

-Recounting the details of your job loss repeatedly keeps you in that story, which makes it difficult to see the new opportunities that may unfold in front of you.
+Repeatedly recounting the details of your job loss keeps you in the story and makes it difficult to see the new opportunities that may unfold.

 In other words, stop telling the old story and start telling a new one.

-Focusing on what you hoped would be your future in that job increases the possibility that you can’t see the potential that lies ahead.
+Focusing on what you hoped would be your future in that job increases the possibility you can’t see the potential in the future that is actual.

-Instead, visualize about what might be as you explore new options.
+Instead of Imagining an impossible outcome, visualize what might be in your future as you explore new options.

 6. You're letting limiting beliefs take hold